 If you’ve never been in the position of planning a funeral before, you may be wondering what actually makes up a funeral service.
 The funeral director or planning service you have chosen will discuss the options with you, and you will have a big part to play in the process to ensure the ceremony reflects the person it is celebrating the life of.
 Once you have agreed the order of service, you have the option of printing it out for attendees to view.

 Each order of service is different as it is personalised to the deceased.
 Of course it will also depend on the type of ceremony you have chosen – if you are having a religious leader conduct the ceremony they may insist on certain rituals.
+Whereas, for a non-religious funeral, the order of service may be slightly different.
 Here are some examples of what typically goes into the order of service at a funeral.

 Usually a funeral will have at least one reading, which can be performed by the person leading the service or a relative or close friend.
 Sometimes people close to the dead feel obliged to say a few words, or the family may ask someone to read something on their behalf while they mourn.